miggtorr/ShinyFieldCatalogue/README.md

 ### A macOS app to Count, Track, and Catalogue your Pokémon Shiny Hunt

 #### 🤖 AI Disclosure:
 This project began with me learning how to use some of the coding features in the ChatGPT workspace provided by my employer.
-Thus, I used AI to write a significant portion of the code in Python.
+Thus, I used AI to produce a significant portion of the code in Python.

 That said, the code was tested, tweaked, and debugged by hand by a real human (me) on a handful of real MacBooks.